d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

   ┌────
   │ (setq buffer-env-script-name ".venv/bin/activate")
-  └────
+  │ ;; alternatively, try to find a .envrc file first │ (setq buffer-env-script-name '(".envrc" ".venv/bin/activate")) └────

-  or a variation thereof.
   Note that it is also possible to provide an absolute path for `buffer-env-script-name', and it is possible to specify it as a buffer- or directory-local variable.

-3.2 .env files
+3.3 .env files
 ──────────────

   To load the environment defined by a `.env' file, you can select it